ncitron/log-bytecode-example/README.md

 # Contract Sizes with Indexed vs Normal Logs

-This repo shows two contracts which emit the same events, except LoggerBig uses a normal event parameter, and LoggerSmall uses an indexed parameters.
+This repo shows two contracts which emit the same events, except LoggerBig uses a normal event parameter, and LoggerSmall uses an indexed parameter.

 ## Running
 To profile the contract bytecode size, run: